Ordeal

 The Threshold

-A grain of sand settles where the flesh is softest.
-Every breath drags it across the tissue; the flesh tightens around what entered and cannot expel it.
-You clench until the muscle forgets what it was guarding, remembering only the strain.
-Then something deeper turns: if I cannot expel it, I will make it mine.
-The body wraps the invader in nacre, spending what would have thickened its own shell.
-Layer upon layer it rises – each coat thinner than breath, each burning as it sets.
-The flesh exhausts itself to feed the invader.
+A grain of sand lodges where the flesh is most tender.
+The body closes around what it cannot expel.
+In time, the defence forgets what it guarded and remembers only the clenching.
+Beneath the spasm, an older law wakes: what I cannot expel, I will make mine.
+The body lays nacre around the grain, spending what would have thickened its own shell.
+Layer by layer, each film thinner than breath, each one burning as it binds.

 The Way

-Inside the burning, you beg to wake and find the grain dissolved, yourself untouched.
-That self is already lost.
+In the burning, you beg to wake and find the grain dissolved, your old self untouched.
+That self is gone.
 The one you were is sealed inside the one hardening around it.
-The work happens in the dark, and no one can wrap it for you.
-Some mornings the ache recedes – then you shift, and the grain finds its edge.
+No one can lay the nacre for you.
+The work happens in the dark.
+Some mornings the ache recedes; then you shift, and the grain finds its edge.
 Then one day: nothing.
-You press where it used to cut and find only surface.
+You press where it used to cut and meet only smoothness.
 The grain is still there, sealed at the centre.
-It will never touch you.
-You will never lose it again.
+It cannot touch you; it cannot leave.

 The Shadow